predictiveworks/works-beats/src/main/scala/de/kp/works/beats/opencti/README.md

 like AlienVault, CrowdStrike, FireEye and MISP, MITRE ATT&CK and more.

-**OpenCTI Beat** perfectly works with **Works Stream**, an Apache Spark Streaming based library, and open threat intelligence events to be used in the Apache Spark ecosystem.
+**OpenCTI Beat** perfectly works with **Works Stream**, an Apache Spark Streaming based library, and open threat intelligence events can be used in the Apache Spark ecosystem.